FengJunJie1/fcpn/README.md

 <br>
 *Authors*: Fei Liu, Wujie Sun, Yexuan Sun, Yuchen Zhou, Shijing Zhu, and Zhijie Zhang.
 ## News
+2019-2-1  New Windows version of FCPN is released by fixing some bugs and improving the users' experience.<br>
 2019-1-18  MacOS beta version of FCPN is released.<br>
 2018-12-22 Linux beta version of FCPN is released.<br>
 2018-12-05 New Windows stable version of FCPN is released.<br>